Loading lesson…

 Emergency Severity Index (ESI) scores determine which patients get seen first in an emergency department and which wait.
 The stakes are literal life and death: a patient incorrectly downgraded from ESI 2 to ESI 3 may wait an hour before evaluation and deteriorate during that window.
 AI triage assistants have demonstrated genuine value in specific functions: detecting early sepsis signals from vitals that humans might miss in a busy triage bay, summarizing prior ED visits to surface relevant history, and flagging drug-drug interactions for patients on complex regimens.
 These are augmentation functions.
 The key constraint is that the ESI determination itself — the classification that governs care priority — remains a licensed clinician's call.
 This is not merely a policy choice.
 Clinicians apply judgment that extends beyond the data: patient appearance, the quality of pain reporting, subtle behavioral cues, and contextual factors that do not fit into structured fields.
 AI systems trained on historical ESI data will also replicate historical triage biases that disadvantaged women presenting with cardiac symptoms and patients with chronic pain conditions.
 Any AI triage integration must include a one-click override mechanism that makes the AI's evidence visible and the human's override path unambiguous.

-What is the core idea behind "AI Medical Triage: Life-or-Death Limits"?
+What is the main idea of "AI Medical Triage: Life-or-Death Limits"?

-Which best describes the scope of "AI Medical Triage: Life-or-Death Limits"?
+Which concept is most central to "AI Medical Triage: Life-or-Death Limits"?